 Naomi Klein’s book This Changes Everything (2014) was published during this period of reassessment.
 Despite my growing disenchantment with the progressive world, I decided to retain my self-identification as a progressive until this book appeared.
 In several articles Klein had referred to capitalism as a major factor in the ecological crisis, and I felt I should read her full analysis before making my final judgment.

 This analysis turned out to be politically bankrupt.
-In her book Klein swallows all the illusions that Machiavelli and Bernays had so effectively punctured, and endlessly repeats the dogma that fundamental social change can only come through social movements.
+In her book Klein swallows all the illusions that Machiavelli, Orwell, and Bernays had so effectively punctured, and endlessly repeats the dogma that fundamental social change can arise only from social movements.
 After turning the last page I said an emphatic goodbye to the movement she represents.
 I still hold progressive values, but my political differences with the movement are too great for my continued identification with the cause.
 This article announced my departure when it occurred.

 As described in this post, I was shocked to discover that the crisis was much worse that I had thought.
 The Arctic was near collapse, and existing greenhouse gas concentrations were sufficient to cause calamitous global warming and ocean degradation even if no further emissions were released.
 My prior assumption had been that humankind had inflicted only a flesh wound on nature.
 This implied that, if we sharply reduced our impact, nature would recover.
-What I discovered instead is that humankind had inflicted a mortal wound on nature.
+What I discovered instead was that humankind had inflicted a mortal wound on nature.
 This meant that geoengineering, which I had previously opposed, was necessary to undo the damage we had caused.
-Further, because the ruling class is generally opposed to geoengineering, I speculated that military intervention may be required for timely intervention.
+Further, because the ruling class is generally opposed to geoengineering, I concluded that military intervention is required for timely action and ecological survival.